 This material weakness resulted in the material misstatement of our annual financial statements as of December 28, 2003, and for the fiscal years ended December 29, 2002 and December 28, 2003, and for the interim financial information for each of the interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended January 2, 2005, or represented more than a remote likelihood that a material misstatement of our annual or interim financial statements would not have been prevented or detected.
-As a result, we restated our consolidated financial statements as of December 28, 2003, and for each of the fiscal years ended December 29, 2002 and December 28, 2003, and for each of the interim periods in the fiscal year ended January 2, 2005, to reflect the correction of these errors in accounting.
+As a result, we restated our consolidated financial statements as of December 28, 2003, and for the fiscal year ended December 28, 2003, and for each of the interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended December 28, 2003, and for the f

-We did not maintain effective controls over the documentation, review and approval of manual journal entries.
+2. We did not maintain effective controls over the documentation, review and approval of manual journal entries.
 Certain individuals could create record and approve the same journal entry without regard to the dollar amount of the transaction and without any further review or approval.
 In certain instances journal entries relating to different accounts were combined in a single compound journal entry.
 In other instances journal entries did not have sufficient supporting written explanation or sufficient supporting documentation and/or the supporting documentation had not been retained for a sufficient period of time.
 This material weakness resulted in material misstatements to amounts recorded for cost of goods sold, and selling and administrative expense.
-These material misstatements were corrected by restating the Company's consolidated financial statements as of December 28, 2003 and for each of the fiscal years ended December 29, 2002 and December 28, 2003, and for each of the interim periods in the fiscal year ended December 28, 2005.
+These material misstatements were corrected by restating the Company's consolidated financial statements as of December 28, 2003 and for each of the fiscal years ended December 29, 2002 and December 28, 2003, and for each of the interim periods in the fiscal year ended December 28, 2003, and for the first three interim periods in the fiscal year ended January 2, 2005.